Control Conduit Assemblies

 The process of creating a conduit assembly involves:

-- Determining then Cutting the Conduit: To the exact length required for the full assembly, taking into account the stretching of end fittings when crimping.
+- Determine the Push pull length, or “play” of the inner wire and cut lengths: To the exact length required for the full assembly, taking into account the stretching of end fittings when crimping.

 - Attaching Fittings: Using up to 120 ton swage machines to ensure secure end connections.

-- Integrating Control Cables: Ensuring smooth operation and minimal friction within the conduit.
+- Integrating Control Cables: Ensuring smooth operation of the inner wire and minimal friction within the conduit.

 Conduit Assembly Considerations